janEntikan/panda3d-docs/programming/scene-graph/manipulating-a-piece-of-a-model.rst

 .. code-block:: bash

-   egg-optchar -d outputDir -flag Sphere01=theHead modelFile.egg anim1.egg anim2.egg
+   egg-optchar -d output_dir -flag Sphere01=the_head model_file.egg anim1.egg anim2.egg

 Note that you must always supply the model file(s) and all of its animation files to egg-optchar at the same time.
 This is so it can examine all of the